An executive take on delivering business value with employee experience data

 I noticed that you seemed a little tired the last few days, is everything okay?

-Again, express that you’re open to hearing out their reasons and eager to help.
+Again, express that you're open to hear them out and eager to help.
 Avoid reproachful words like “unacceptable” and “unfair.”

 Hey _______,

-I noticed that you’ve been getting into work late the last few days.
+I noticed that you've been getting to work late the last few days.
 I think that might make things difficult for your coworkers who depend on you.
 Is everything alright?

-If you need to email an employee to improve their performance, ask if there’s a good reason, and be clear you’re open to listening to them out without judgment.
-But if it’s just a general slacking off, let them know that, as a manager, you have a responsibility to fix the situation, and you will.
+If you need to email an employee to improve their poor performance, ask if there's a good reason for missing their deadlines, and be clear you're open to listening to them without judgment.
+Some times employees miss deadlines because other priorities come up or because the original deadlines are unrealistic.
+When this happens, let them know they can come to you to reorganize their workloads and timelines to better manage other coworkers' or teams' expectations.
+But if it's just a general slacking off, let them know that, as a manager, you have a responsibility to fix the situation, and you will.

 Hey _______,